archiejs/archiejs-docs/README.md

 These modules are different from npm modules (actually are a thin layer of logic above npm's); one - they have a lifecycle (initialization and termination), and two - form dependency trees from an external JSON/JS file.
 These are more similar to npm modules that have peerDependencies specified between them.
 Also archiejs modules are also different from npm modules in below respects :-

-1. dependency tree of modules resides outside of the module code - gives a similar appearance as a SBT build system file in java (for example),
+1. dependency tree (pointing to of modules) resides outside of the code,
 2. configurations can be passed to modules in a standard manner, and
 3. all this makes it easier to assemble modules for writing comprehensive testcases (or mocking entire modules).